leerang77/leerang77.github.io/_posts/2025-07-23-foundation-model2.md

     TOKEN_REGRESSION     = "token_regression"
 ```

 Now let’s define `PLMTaskModel` class which is our main model.
 It first uses `AutoModel` to load the specified pre-trained pLM and assign it to `self.backbone`.
-The `forward()` method first extracts embedding using `self.backbone` and then calls the prediction head using the `last hidden_states`, along with other `kwargs` required by the prediction task model.
+The `forward()` method first extracts embeddings by calling `self.backbone` and then passes them to the prediction head, along with other `kwargs` required by the prediction head.
 For example, if the prediciton head is a graph-based model, the graphs may be passed as additional arguments.

 ```python
 from typing import Optional, Callable, Any